Contact Us

 The Role of Early-Stage Regulatory Strategy

-Integrating regulatory strategies during the preclinical phase is crucial for accelerating drug development.
+Integrating regulatory strategies during the preclinical phase is crucial for accelerating CMC drug development.
 Companies can reduce delays and optimize trial designs by aligning early-stage decisions with FDA requirements.
 This includes selecting meaningful clinical endpoints and ensuring data collection supports expedited approvals.

 For example, Genentech successfully secured Breakthrough Therapy designation for Alecensa by collaborating with the FDA early and focusing on trial outcomes that demonstrated significant patient benefits.
 Similarly, Sarepta Therapeutics achieved accelerated approval for Exondys 51 by designing trials that met Fast-Track designation criteria.